-The focus of our rehabilitation program at Baylor Orthopedic and Spine Hospital at Arlington is to make you as independent as possible in your daily life activities.
+The focus of our rehabilitation program at Baylor Scott & White - Arlington is to make you as independent as possible in your daily life activities.
 The following guidelines have been developed by therapists and your medical team for your successful recovery.
 It is important to follow these guidelines to experience a successful recovery from your total knee replacement surgery.
-If you have any questions, do not hesitate to ask the physicians, nurses, and therapists caring for you.
+If you have any questions, do not hesitate to ask the physicians, nurses and therapists caring for you.